 - Hubcap Lug Nuts: The hubcap will shake if a lug nut is loose.
 This shaking will be accompanied by a rattling noise.

 - Drive Belt: The drive belt is what connects the alternator, AC system, and power steering to the crankshaft.
-The noise made by the drive belt is often confused for tire noise.
+The noise made by the drive belt is often confused with tire noise.

 Stay tuned for Part 3 of the series, where we discuss solutions to tire noise.
 If you think your vehicle may be suffering from any of the issues listed above, give us a call or stop by and we will be happy to figure out what’s going on.